nicolasrochette/QCBio_RNAseq_workshop/exercises.md

 is doing; the htseq-count options are described in the HTSeq help (available with `htseq-count --help`).

+2. Adjust the command above to tally per-gene counts for the other sample, `P10KO_rep1`.

-### 5C: (Optional) Merging all samples' counts into one big table
+### 5C: Merging all samples' counts into one big table

 HTSeq generates a separate table of per-gene read counts for each sample.
 For statistical analyses, it is more practical to merge all these tables into one large table comprising the counts at all genes and for all samples.

-There are many alternative ways to generate such a table; one such way is using the R package edgeR.
+There are many alternative ways to generate such a table; one such way is using the R package `edgeR`.

-1. On the cluster, load the R module (`module load R/3.6.1`) and start an R session.
+1. On the cluster, load the R module (`module load R/3.6.1`).

+2. Start an interactive R session by entering the command, `R`.

-2. Check whether the `edgeR` package is installed by trying to load it:
+3. Check whether the `edgeR` package is installed by trying to load it:
    `library('edgeR')`.
 If not, you need to install it by running:

 ```R